Shraddha-jpg/DiagnoSys/demo/README.md

 ### 5. Simulate the Fault and Analyze with LLM
 - In the chat input of the UI, enter the following prompt:
   ```
-  Why is volume v1 in System 5003 experiencing high latency?
+  Why is volume1 in System 5003 experiencing high latency?
   ```
 - Submit the prompt.